CodeJonesW/Wills_Blog/assets/blog-posts/how-to-improve-seo.md

 cover_image: "/images/posts/improve-seo/search.jpg"
 ---

+## Exercise in using ChatGPT to do things we previously did not know how to do

+Today we are going to use ChatGPT to learn what we can do to increase our website's SEO.
+Seems like a straightforward task but maybe we can unlock some secrets or new ideas by asking a machine to help us.
+The following is a is a gently edited conversation with ChatGPT.

+## What facotrs impact a website's SEO?

 There are many factors that can impact a website's search engine optimization (SEO).
 Here are a few things you can do to improve your website's SEO:

 1. Make sure your website is mobile-friendly and loads quickly.